Salesforce Maps takes a quarter to stand up. FieldPilot is live in a day.

 What about territory management?+

 FieldPilot does not do territory balancing or boundary management.
 That is a different problem.
 If you need enterprise territory planning, Salesforce Maps is built for that.
-FieldPilot helps your reps make better stop decisions within whatever territory they already have.
+FieldPilot plans the trips, captures the visits, and keeps the CRM current inside whatever territory the rep already has.

 We only have 8 reps.
 Is Salesforce Maps overkill?+